Chris Hogan (American football)

-Christopher James Hogan (born October 24, 1987) is a former American football wide receiver who played in the National Football League (NFL) for 10 seasons.
-He played college football at Monmouth following three years of college lacrosse at Penn State.
-Joining the NFL as an undrafted free agent, Hogan landed his first roster spot in 2012 with the Buffalo Bills, where he played four seasons.
-After signing a three-year contract with the New England Patriots in 2016, Hogan made consecutive Super Bowl appearances each season and won two.
+Christopher James Hogan (born October 24, 1987) is an American former football wide receiver who played in the National Football League (NFL) for 10 seasons.
+He played college football for the Monmouth Hawks following three years of college lacrosse with the Penn State Nittany Lions.
+Hogan was a member of five NFL teams, most notably the New England Patriots.

+Joining the NFL as an undrafted free agent, Hogan made his first roster spot in 2012 with the Buffalo Bills, where he spent four years.
+After signing a three-year contract with the Patriots in 2016, Hogan made consecutive Super Bowl appearances each season and won two.
 Hogan spent his final three seasons with the Carolina Panthers, New York Jets, and New Orleans Saints.
 He was also a lacrosse midfielder for the Cannons and Whipsnakes Lacrosse Club of the Premier Lacrosse League (PLL) in 2021.

-High school career
+Early life

 Born and raised in Wyckoff, New Jersey, Hogan played both football and lacrosse for the Raiders athletic teams at Ramapo High School.
 He was a first-team all-state performer as a junior and senior in lacrosse and an all-state first-teamer as a senior in football.

 College career

 Penn State

 Hogan chose to attend Pennsylvania State University on scholarship with the Nittany Lions men's lacrosse program.
 He started all 13 games as a freshman in 2007, scoring 11 goals, but appeared in just three games as a sophomore because of a high ankle sprain.
 In 2009, Hogan had 29 goals on 133 shots and was named first-team All-ECAC as well as voted captain for his senior season.
 He graduated in 2010 with one year of college sports eligibility remaining.

 In recognition of his collegiate background, Hogan would reference Penn State's lacrosse program during his intro in NFL games broadcast by NBC.
-Hogan stated that this was because he wanted to acknowledge the school he started at and graduated from, although he would have referenced both Penn State and his college football team at Monmouth if given the opportunity.
+Hogan stated that this was because he wanted to acknowledge the school he started at and graduated from, although he would have referenced both Penn State and his college football team at Monmouth University if given the opportunity.

-Monmouth
+Monmouth University

 Taking advantage of the year of college eligibility remaining after his 2008 ankle injury, Hogan chose to enroll at Monmouth University to play football for the Hawks.
-He immediately secured a spot as a quarterback/receiver, and also played at cornerback due to injuries in the secondary, and on all special teams units.
+He immediately secured a spot as a quarterback/receiver, in addition to playing at cornerback due to injuries in the secondary and all special teams units.
 He finished his one-year college football career with three touchdown passes, 12 receptions for 147 yards and three touchdowns on offense, and 28 tackles and three interceptions on defense.

 Professional career

+Pre-draft

 Outside of his speed, Hogan is also noted for his strength as a wide receiver.
 At his 2011 Pro Day, Hogan pumped 28 reps of 225 pounds on the bench press.
 This would have been a record for wide receivers at the NFL Scouting Combine.